Metro de Mirandela

 The Metropolitano Ligeiro de Mirandela or simply Metro de Mirandela was a metre gauge suburban rail service in Mirandela Municipality, northern Portugal.
-The service was closed on the 14th of December 2018.
+The service was closed on 14 December 2018.

 During the day, trains ran with frequencies between of 26–160 minutes, operating between 7:45 to just past 18:00.

 The service was operated between Carvalhais and Mirandela by two Série 9500 (LRV2000) diesel railcars.